 The downside of this dish is that it takes a truly absurd number of pans.
 One to sauté the leeks.
 One to roast the sweet potatoes.
 One to toast the walnuts (I reused the sweet potato pan).
 One to melt the Gorgonzola cream.
 And finally, a gratin dish to bring it all together.
 The upside is that almost all of this can be done in advance, so by the time you actually need to get Thanksgiving dinner on the table, the pans have long since been washed and put away, or repurposed for Brussels sprouts, mashed potatoes, cranberry sauce.

-The other upside is that is is truly delicious.
+The other upside is that this sweet potato casserole is truly delicious.
 I think leeks are an underutilized vegetable – they make just about anything more elegant.
 Their savory mellowness, combined with the sharp tang of Gorgonzola really contrast nicely with the sweetness of the roasted potatoes.
 Since this is a holiday dish, I’m not shy about using butter and cream to marry the elements together, and the earthy crunch of toasted walnuts finishes the dish.
 It’s worth washing a million pans, and of you know me, you know I am not one to say that lightly.

 This Thanksgiving, save the marshmallows for dessert (or the next weekend’s hot cocoa) and try letting your sweet potatoes dress like a grownup – you won’t be disappointed.